History of Libya under Muammar Gaddafi: Normalization of international relations (2003–2010)

 In December 2003, Libya announced that it had agreed to reveal and end its programs to develop weapons of mass destruction and to renounce terrorism, and Gaddafi made significant strides in normalizing relations with western nations.
-He received various Western European leaders as well as many working-level and commercial delegations, and made his first trip to Western Europe in 15 years when he traveled to Brussels in April 2004.
+He received various Western European leaders as well as a number of working-level and commercial delegations, and made his first trip to Western Europe in 15 years when he traveled to Brussels in April 2004.
 Libya responded in good faith to legal cases brought against it in U.S. courts for terrorist acts that predate its renunciation of violence.
 Claims for compensation in the Lockerbie bombing, LaBelle disco bombing, and UTA 772 bombing cases are ongoing.
 The U.S. rescinded Libya's designation as a state sponsor of terrorism in June 2006.
 In late 2007, Libya was elected by the General Assembly to a nonpermanent seat on the United Nations Security Council for the 2008–2009 term.
 In the intercession between normalization and the Libyan Civil War in 2011, Operation Enduring Freedom – Trans Sahara was fought in Libya's portion of the Sahara Desert.
 This involved usage of American military assets, such as C-130s in combination with Libyan military infrastructure, namely the Al-Watiya Air Base.